 For instance, if your kids all get quietly involved in a game, you may be tempted to “be productive” and do one more chore on your list.
+Or maybe you feel some powerful emotions coming on.
 Experiment with what it feels like instead, to give yourself a little breather and nurture yourself.
 Set a timer for just 10 minutes if it helps.

 Self-care isn’t selfish

 Self-care isn’t selfish – it can, in fact, enhance your parenting by giving you more patience, clarity, and energy.
 You set a good example for life long health when the kids see you take care of yourself.

 Self care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Although it’s often talked about in relation to mental health, self care is important for our overall well-being.
 It helps us to recharge, both physically and mentally, so that we can show up for our lives in the best way possible. self care isn’t self-indulgent or selfish – it’s an essential part of self-preservation.

 One of the best things you can do for your mental health is to develop a self care routine that works for you.
 This might include things like exercise, healthy eating, journaling, spending time in nature, or anything else that makes you feel good.
 Self care is about meeting your own needs in a way that feels good to you.
 It’s not about doing things that you think you “should” do – it’s about listening to your own body and mind and giving yourself what you need.